 "Apache" Bull Ramos

-Frequent opponent Dutch Savage once said “Apache" Bull Ramos was the best he ever saw.
+Frequent opponent Dutch Savage once said, "Apache" Bull Ramos was the best he ever saw.
 “Ramos had this thing about him.
-It was like all you had to do was show up and he’d get the heat for you.
-It was such a refreshing thing in the ring where you didn’t have to do anything, he did it for you.
-It was just instantaneous, he had that charisma.”
+It was like all you had to do was show up, and he’d get the heat for you.
+It was such a refreshing thing in the ring where you didn’t have to do anything; he did it for you.
+It was just instantaneous; he had that charisma.”

 We tried to mix it up by combining obvious and maybe some lesser obvious choices for your enjoyment.
-If you didn’t see your favorite wrestling wildman in this article, let your voice be heard on our Facebook page or on our Twitter!
+If you didn’t see your favorite wrestling wildman in this article, let your voice be heard on our Facebook page or our Twitter!
 We welcome the feedback.

-All quotes from this article are selected from the highly recommended book “The Heels” by Greg Oliver and Steve Johnson unless otherwise noted.
+Many quotes from this article are selected from the highly recommended book The Heels by Greg Oliver and Steve Johnson unless otherwise noted.